DavidMenn/ROOPERT/README.md

 # ROOPERT (Regenerativley cOOled Propulsion: Engine Research Toolbox)
 Analysis for UW Society for Advanced Rocket Propulsion engine development, geared towards development of Liquid Courage 3.
-Mostly used by Python newbies, hence the extended ReadMe!

 STEP BY STEP FOR GETTING THIS TO RUN
 1. You need to run this on linux.
 If you already have a linux boot, skip this step.
-Otherwise, go to https://www.howtogeek.com/170870/5-ways-to-run-linux-software-on-windows/#:~:text=Virtual%20machines%20allow%20you%20to,it%20on%20a%20standard%20computer. and follow the instructions.
+Otherwise, I would recommend installing WSL. (https://learn.microsoft.com/en-us/windows/wsl/install).
+This is on windows.
+On max, there are other ways to get a linux kernel running which you will have to figure out with some googling.
+If neither of these options work (I would reallllly try to get WSL working), install a linux virtual machine. go to https://www.howtogeek.com/170870/5-ways-to-run-linux-software-on-windows/#:~:text=Virtual%20machines%20allow%20you%20to,it%20on%20a%20standard%20computer. and follow the instructions.
 I use the vmware virtual machine, but you can install a seperate boot if thats easier.
-I HIGHLY RECOMMEND USING VMWARE
+I HIGHLY RECOMMEND USING VMWARE if youre using a virtual machine.
-2. Install an IDE on the linux VM or boot, like VScode or pycharm.
-This will make writing code and running/debugging way easier, and allow quick integration with git.
-You can do this through the ubuntu software center or through the terminal, just google it.
+2. Install an IDE on the linux VM or boot, like VScode or pycharm (I prefer VScode).
+If you're on WSL, just install vscode on your machine in windows.
+Once you get the IDE up, just look up "integrate WSL in ** IDE".
+For VScode, you need to install the WSL package (https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
+IDEs are like fancy text editors that make it wayyy easier to write and run code, as well as integrate GIT.
 3. Once you get your IDE up, there should be away to clone a repository from git (version control) on the starting screen.
 Make sure to seelect the "clone from URL" or "clone from HTTPS" (not the SSH) option.
+You should also make sure you are in a WSL or linux terminal (https://code.visualstudio.com/docs/remote/wsl) first.
 Cloning a repository means you make a copy of the main directory on your machine.
 As you make changes to that directory, it will only be on your personal machine and won't affect other people's work.
 If you want to send your changes to the group you have to commit and push your code to the branch you're on.
 Then you can merge that branch with the main branch to the main branch so everyone is working off your changes.
 GIT is really cool so google and learn more.
 4. Go to Gitlab on your browser and navigate to the ROOPERT project.
 Then click the repository link on the left side of the screen.
 Go to the top right where it says CLONE in a blue blox and click that button.
 Copy the HTTPS link.
 Paste that into wherever it asks for the link on your IDE.
+HTTPs is way easier!
+It will prompt you for your username and password.
 5. In order for CEA functions to run you need to isntall rocketCEA and rocketProps packages, which I could not get working on windows.
 I would recommend using ubuntu and following the directions at https://rocketcea.readthedocs.io/en/latest/quickstart.html.
+You need a foertran compiler, so just do what it says.
+Make sure you do it in a WSL terminal (you can open one from vscode or however else).
 Once you get the fortran compiler set up you can just pip install both packages!
 6. Python uses packages to do cool things other than just add numbers.
 You need those packages installed in the virtual environment that your IDE is running your directory in.
 To make sure you're installing in the virtual env your IDE is running,